MicrosoftDocs/architecture-center/docs/solution-ideas/articles/solaris-azure.md

 3. The child Solaris VMs are based on the SPARC processor architecture.
 4. The child Solaris VMs each get their own Azure network interface, and therefore have their own dedicated private IP addresses.
 Optionally, you can easily set up Azure public IP addresses on the same network interfaces.
 5. The Solaris VM images can reside on the solid-state drive (SSD) managed disk of the host Azure VM.
 Azure Ultra SSD managed disks are also a potential option for even higher input/output operations per second (IOPS).
-6. Azure Storage Account file shares mounted on the Linux VM allow mapping the Charon-SSP Virtual Tape Manager to a locally mounted device, which is backed by an Azure Files storage account in the cloud.
-This mapping allows for low-cost storage for archived tapes for regulatory and compliance purposes.
+6. Azure Storage Account file shares mounted on the Linux VM allow mapping of the Charon-SSP Virtual Tape Manager to a locally mounted device, which is backed by an Azure Files storage account in the cloud.
+This mapping allows for low-cost storage of archived tapes for regulatory and compliance purposes.
 7. The management VM that runs Charon-SSP Director and Manager can be either Windows-based, or Linux-based with a graphic user interface like [GNOME](https://www.gnome.org/).
 8. End users can secure-shell (SSH) connect directly to the Solaris VMs, which have their own dedicated network interface cards and IP addresses.

 [XDMCP](https://wiki.ubuntu.com/xdmcp) is available for desktop access to the Solaris VMs.
 XDMCP isn't an encrypted protocol, so the recommended topology for accessing a Solaris VM via XDMCP is to create a Windows Server VM in Azure as a "hop" server, in which an XDMCP client such as [MobaXterm](https://mobaxterm.mobatek.net/) can be installed.
-Then all network traffic occurs over the private Azure virtual network.
+With this configuration, all network traffic occurs over the private Azure virtual network.

 ## Components